cdapio/cdap/cdap-docs/user-guide/source/tutorials/fitbit.rst

 Storing the Results in a Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Finally, you want to write your data to a Table, which can be exported and sent to the analysts who will study the masked data.
+Finally, you want to write your data to a CDAP Table Dataset, which can be exported and sent to the analysts who will study the masked data.

-A table requires a unique identifier for each row.
+A CDAP Table Dataset requires a unique identifier for each row.
 Because you have masked the unique device IDs, it is possible that the Base64 encoding of the last 4 digits match.
 To be sure that no rows are overwritten, you will use the `generate-uuid` directive.

 A UUID is a unique identifier.
 The `generate-uuid` generates a UUID for each row.
 Type `generate-uuid uuid` in the prompt the bottom of the screen, which will create a new column called `uuid`.

-Now, you are ready to ingest the data into a table.
+Now, you are ready to ingest the data into a CDAP Table Dataset.

 Click `Ingest Data` in the upper right hand corner.